grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [quick start guide for unreal engine data registries](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-for-unreal-engine-data-registries?application_version=5.0)
  * [quick start guide for using container images in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-for-using-container-images-in-unreal-engine?application_version=5.0)
  * [quick start guide to components and collision in unreal engine cpp](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-to-components-and-collision-in-unreal-engine-cpp?application_version=5.0)
+   * basic tutorial
+   * Learn how Components can enable Pawns to interact with physics, use particle effects, and more.
+   * 1. Creating and Attaching Components
+   * 2. Configuring Input and Creating a Pawn Movement Component
+   * 3. Coding Our Pawn Movement Component's Behavior
+   * 4. Using Our Pawn and Components Together
  * [quick start guide to implementing automatic camera control in unreal engine cpp](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-to-implementing-automatic-camera-control-in-unreal-engine-cpp?application_version=5.0)
+   * basic tutorial
+   * Learn to activate and switch between different view perspectives
+   * 1 - Place Cameras in the World
+   * 2 - Control Camera View in C++
+   * 3 - Place a Camera Director in the World
  * [quick start guide to player controlled cameras in unreal engine cpp](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-to-player-controlled-cameras-in-unreal-engine-cpp?application_version=5.0)
+   * basic tutorial
+   * Learn to manipulate a Camera and a Pawn at the same time, using player input
+   * 1. Attach a Camera to a Pawn
+   * 2. Configure Input to Control the Camera
+   * 3. Write C++ Code to React to Input
  * [quick start guide to player input in unreal engine cpp](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-to-player-input-in-unreal-engine-cpp?application_version=5.0)
+   * basic tutorial
+   * React to player input by extending the Pawn class
+   * 1 - Customize a Pawn
+   * 2 - Configure Game Input
+   * 3 - Program and Bind Game Actions
  * [quick start guide to variables timers and events in unreal engine cpp](https://dev.epicgames.com/documentation/en-us/unreal-engine/quick-start-guide-to-variables-timers-and-events-in-unreal-engine-cpp?application_version=5.0)
+   * basic tutorial
+   * Expose variables and functions to the editor, use timers, and override C++ functions with Blueprints
+   * 1. Creating an Actor that Uses a Timer: GetWorldTimerManager().SetTimer
+   * 2. Exposing Variables and Functions to the Editor: UPROPERTY(EditAnywhere)/BlueprintCallable/BlueprintImplementableEvent/BlueprintNativeEvent
+   * 3. Extend and Override C++ with Blueprints
  * [quixel bridge plugin for unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/quixel-bridge-plugin-for-unreal-engine?application_version=5.0)
  * [random streams in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/random-streams-in-unreal-engine?application_version=5.0)
  * [rawinput plugin in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/rawinput-plugin-in-unreal-engine?application_version=5.0)